aspose-words/Aspose.Words-Documentation/reportingservices/configure-aspose-words-for-reporting-services/_index.md

 ﻿---
-title: Configure Aspose.Words for Reporting Services
+title: Configure Aspose.Words for Reporting Services - Aspose.Words for Reporting Services
 articleTitle: Configure Aspose.Words for Reporting Services
 linktitle: Configure Aspose.Words for Reporting Services
 description: "This guide describes configuration options for the Aspose.Words for Reporting Services."